-Families may check their meal account balances by finding the link online at lps.org or by calling the school cafeteria manager or Nutrition Services Department at the District Office.
+Families may check their meal account balances by logging into their MySchoolBucks account, which is found at the Buy Student Meals link at LPS.org, by calling the school cafeteria manager or Nutrition Services Department at the District Office.
 Any balance remaining in a pre-paid account shall carry over into the next school year.